aserebryakov/aserebryakov.github.io/_posts/2024-08-01-design-toolkit.markdown

 end
 ```

-The issue that I faced was that PlantUML wasn't natively supported in Git
+The issue I faced was that PlantUML wasn't natively supported on the Git
-platforms that were used at work, thus I had to render diagrams on my own and
+platforms used at work.
+As a result, I had to render diagrams myself and then
-then store rendered images in repo that isn't that good especially when you
+store the rendered images in the repository, which isn't ideal, especially with
-have limited repo size.
+limited repository size.

-On the other hand PlantUML at the moment gives better control over the diagram
+On the other hand, PlantUML currently offers better control over diagrams.
+For
-e.g. it is possible to specify where classes will be placed relatively to each
+example, it is possible to specify the placement of classes relative to each
-other like:
+other, such as:

 ```plantuml
 Center -up-> Up